 How to read a star chart

-If you’re unfamiliar with star charts, they may appear to be a jumbled mess of dots, lines, and forms.
+If you’re unfamiliar with star charts, they may appear like a jumbled mess of dots, lines, and forms.
 They are, nevertheless, far simpler than they appear.
 For everything to make sense, you only need to know a few things.
 When viewing a map at night, use a red torch to avoid impairing your night vision.
 A black and white star map will suffice because a red torch will not allow you to see colors.

 Circles on star charts depict stars.
 To illustrate the brightness of stars, most star charts use different-sized circles.
 As you might expect, the largest circles contain the brightest stars, which remain visible regardless of the quantity of light pollution.
 The smallest circles include the weakest stars, which can only be seen in a rural sky.

 You’ll observe lines connecting some stars on a star chart.
 These depict the general shape of a constellation.
 Depending on the map, these may depict the brightest asterism within the constellations, such as the Summer Triangle or the Big Dipper.
-While the limits of each constellation are precisely defined, the manner, the stars are linked may differ from chart to chart.
+While the limits of each constellation are precisely defined, the manner the stars are linked may differ from chart to chart.

 Multiples and variables